Lady Ballers: Production

-The premise of Lady Ballers originated as a potential documentary in which men would pretend to be transgender and attempt to integrate women's sports, but The Daily Wire changed the concept to a fictional comedy as women's leagues do not let in actual men.
-Moreover, Shapiro notes that the male actors involved were not willing to undergo the necessary procedures to be able participate on women's teams.
-An analysis of Meta's ad library found The Daily Wire had spent $1.6 million advertising Lady Ballers on Facebook and Instagram in the previous month.
+The premise of Lady Ballers originated as a potential documentary in which men would pretend to be transgender and attempt to infiltrate women's sports, but the Daily Wire changed the concept to a fictional comedy as women's leagues do not let in men.
+Moreover, Shapiro notes that the male actors involved were not willing to undergo the necessary procedures to be able to participate on women's teams.
+An analysis of Meta's ad library found the Daily Wire had spent $1.6 million advertising Lady Ballers on Facebook and Instagram in the previous month.
 The Daily Wire commentator Michael Knowles, who appears in the film as a news anchor, told the American Family Association that "left-wing reviewers" who take issue with the film's assertion that untrained men could easily dominate professional women's sports "totally missed the point of the movie, which is no one cares about women's sports."

 Filming

 Principal photography began in June 2023.
 The film was shot in Nashville, Tennessee.
 A casting organization advertised the movie as "a sports comedy film" with the working title Coach Miracle.
 Recruiter pitches included calls for people willing to dress in drag "as a visual gag."
-An extra told Nashville Scene that several peers voiced objection upon realizing the political nature of the film and The Daily Wires involvement in it.
-They were then escorted out of the building, where audience scenes were being filmed.
+An extra told Nashville Scene that several peers objected after they learned the political nature of the film and the Daily Wire's involvement in it.
+They were then escorted out of the building where audience scenes were being filmed.
 The following day, props including a sign with the text "Baller Pride" and a transgender flag had been removed from the set.
 Casting recruiters eventually had to double the pay offered to extras to $300 a day.
-Belmont University canceled planned filming on its campus "because the production company has not fulfilled the requirements or provided the details that would have been necessary for us to proceed," according to a university statement.
+Belmont University canceled planned filming on its campus "because the production company has not fulfilled the requirements or provided the details that would have been necessary for us to proceed", according to a university statement.

 Distribution

 The film was announced by the Daily Wire on November 7, 2023, on their official Instagram page.
-The film was released on December 1, 2023, on DailyWire+.
+The film was released on December 1, 2023, on the DailyWire+ video-on-demand site.